5 Tips for Reducing Email Overload in Your Small Business

 Research shows that the average office worker spends 2.5 hours per day reading and responding to roughly 200 emails.
 And, believe it or not, 144 of these emails – approximately 72 percent – are not relevant to their job.
 That means an estimated 36 hours per week (per employee) is wasted on email that adds no tangible value to your team.

 How does that make you feel?

-While email is necessary in every business, it’s time that we teach our teams how to reduce the amount of time they spend in their inboxes each day.
+While email is necessary for all the trending small businesses, it’s time that we teach our teams how to reduce the amount of time they spend in their inboxes each day.
 Doing so will require you to retrain and recalibrate both mindset and processes.

 5 Ways to Reduce Email Overload

 Email overload is a real thing.
 Here are some tips to make it stop:

 The first step is to stop being so reliant on email.
 There are plenty of other tools and platforms that give you an opportunity to communicate without all of the inefficiencies and distractions that exist with email.
 Use them strategically to cut your internal email use in half.

 Intranet software, like Happeo, is one excellent alternative.
 It gives you a centralized hub for internal collaboration without all of the noise that exists in a traditional inbox.
 Plus, it has a host of other features that allow you to ramp up your team’s productivity.

 For a decade and a half, people have been calling for more stringent rules around CCing people on emails.
 And yet for 15 years, we’ve all been mercilessly exposed to thousands of irrelevant email threads and chains.
 Make it stop!